Customizing the Equipment Entity¶

 Creating migrations¶

-The last thing we need to do to have a basic persistance setup up and running is
+The last thing we need to do to have a basic persistence setup up and running is

 to create the migrations for our current model.
 Migrations allows us to track